By Joannès Vermorel, last revised November 2014

 Let's review a few examples that are typical in supply chain management:

-- 1 day of lead time for next day delivery for stores replenished by a regional warehouse.
+- 1 day of supply delay for next day delivery for stores replenished by a regional warehouse.

-- 1 week of lead time for a wholesaler ordering from a local producer.
+- 1 week of supply delay for a wholesaler ordering from a local producer.

-- 3 months of lead time for a manufacturer producing in Asia and having a warehouse in Europe or North America.
+- 3 months of supply delay for a manufacturer producing in Asia and having a warehouse in Europe or North America.

 A common mistake found in lead time calculation is to omit the reorder delay

 .
-Indeed, if a shipment takes 3 days to be delivered from a supplier, but reordering from the same supplier is only carried out once a week, the inventory ordered on Monday 1st of any month is not just supposed to last until Thursday 4th (3 days ahead), but until Thursday 11th (10 days later), since no additional reorder will be made between Tuesday 2nd and Sunday 7th.
+Indeed, if a shipment takes 3 days to be delivered from a supplier, but reordering from the same supplier is only carried out once a week, the inventory ordered on Monday 1st of any month is not just supposed to last until Thursday 4th (3 days ahead), but until Thursday 11th (10 days later - 7 days of reordering delay + 3 days of supply delay), since no additional reorder will be made between Tuesday 2nd and Sunday 7th.

 In food retail, it is frequently observed that some suppliers only accept orders certain days of the week.
 In such situations, it must be noted that the reorder delay will vary depending on the day when the reorder is made.
 For example, if a supplier accepts reorders only on Mondays and Wednesdays, the reorder delay on Monday is 2 days, while the reorder delay on Wednesday is 5 days.

 The lead time is the sum of the supply delay and the reordering delay.
 The lead time is the applicable duration to calculate the lead demand